BNWong2000/Unnamed-Compiler/README.md

 Details on the nature of the language can be found in the [Language Specification](Language-Spec.md)

+Currently, the plan for this language is to compile the specified language into ARM64, to be run on my apple m1 machine.
+I intend on writing my own optimizations and backend, however I also intend on using the LLVM compiler toolchain as well.

+For more details on my plans for this project, see the [roadmap](roadmap.md).

 ## Goals of the Project:
 This project is ultimately a hobby/learning project for me.
 Major goals include:
 - Building on the learnings of the Compilers class I took in university.